arnoson/kirby-deploy/README.md

 npx kirby-deploy
 ```

 The content and accounts folder are **not** uploaded, to prevent you from messing up your production website at a later stage.
-So for the first time deployment you would also have to run:
+So for the first time deployment you also have to run:

 ```sh
 npx kirby-deploy content-push